7 Reasons to Balance Your Bank Accounts Each Month

 Stay on Top of Your Cash Flow

 If you are trying to change your financial picture, it is essential to track your expenses each month.
-This allows you to know what you have spent and where.
+It allows you to know what you have spent and where.
 It is just as important to balance your checking account and credit cards to the bank statement each month.
-It is a bit of an extra step, but it allows you to spot problems with your account and it can prevent you from overdrawing.
+It is a bit of an extra step, but it allows you to spot problems with your account, and it can prevent you from overdrawing.
 Whether you are tracking your accounts with pen and paper or using financial software, this is an important step you need to complete.
-Learn 7 reasons you need to take the time to balance your checking account to your statement each month.
+Learn seven reasons you need to take the time to balance your checking account to your statement each month.

 Catch Mistakes You Made

 One of the biggest reasons you should balance your checking account to your statement is to catch any mistakes with your record keeping.
-This may seem obvious if you are keeping track manually, but even if you are using software, you may make mistakes in entering your deposits or transactions.
+It may seem obvious if you are keeping track manually, but even if you are using software, you may make mistakes in entering your deposits or transactions.
 These may be minor mistakes, but transposing numbers can end up with the balance being off.
 Balancing to your bank statement will help catch those and prevent you from accidentally overdrawing.

 Track Your Spending